sszabo11/spreadsheet-app-rust/README.md

 ```

 ## 🔮 Future Features
-- **Home screen to view sheets:** List of sheets and ability to create or edit.
 - **Complex formulas:** Support for advanced formulas.
 - **Styling:** Apply different styles to cells (bold, italic, etc.).
 - **Import Excel Sheets:** Import existing Excel sheets into the terminal app.